Home » Homemaking » How to Make A New House Feel Like Home

 Add your very favorite books, your best family photos, and anything else that will make you feel happy on day one.
 Be honest about this!
 If you don’t like reading or family photos, pick something else!
 Candles, a movie, your coziest slippers?
 Just choose some things beyond the necessities to give your new place that extra home feeling.

 Unless you’ve moved down the street, you probably have a new grocery store.
 Exciting!
 Really.
 Go check it out and stock your fridge.
-After all, nothing says “fresh start” like a brand new set of condiments.
+After all, nothing says “fresh start” like a brand-new set of condiments.

 Whether it’s a new city or just a new neighborhood, getting familiar with your local surroundings helps that new house feel more comfortable.

-Hang art on the walls
+5. Hang Art on the Walls

 This is standard new house advice, so common that it’s easy to dismiss it as overly generic.
 But it’s so, so true.
 Nothing says “just moved in!” like bare walls (except maybe unpacked moving boxes).
 Pictures are so awkward and bulky that it’s just as easy to hang them up to store them somewhere else.
 Have an artwork hanging kit easily accessible, and hang them as you come across them.
 You can perfect the locations later.
 For now, just get them up.

-Eat in the dining room
+6. Eat in the Dining Room

 Yes, those first few nights will be eating takeout and using a box as a table.
 But try to limit the time you’re doing this to a few days.
 As soon as you can, set up the eating area, you’ll be using in your new house.